FlorianSteenbuck/TeamspeakClientQueryAPI/README.md

 #### Parameters
 `socket`<br>
 The Client Query Socket must be a raw tcp socket connection.
-I recommend to use the [teamspeak_socket_init](#teamspeak_socket_init) function, because you get trouble with getting data from the response stream.
+I recommend to use the [teamspeak_socket_init](#teamspeak_socket_init) function, because you maybe get trouble with getting data from the response stream.

 `command`<br>
 The Command must be a String without "\n".
 I recommend to use the [tool.php](https://github.com/BluscreamFanBoy/TeamspeakClientQueryAPI/blob/master/tool.php) to find out more about the commands.